Jetstar’s mission is to offer all day, every day low fares to enable more people to fly to more places, more often.

 About Jetstar in New Zealand

 Jetstar first launched in New Zealand with trans Tasman services to Christchurch in December 2005.
-Jetstar now operates 47 weekly return services from Australia to Auckland, Christchurch and Queenstown.
+Jetstar now operates up to 47 weekly return services from Australia to Auckland, Christchurch and Queenstown.

 A fleet of 8 Airbus A320s based in New Zealand support Jetstar’s expanding New Zealand flying business.

-From March 2011*, Jetstar will become the first low fares airline to offer long haul services to New Zealand, when it launches daily services between Auckland-Singapore (*Flight operated by Jetstar Airways (JQ) for Jetstar Asia (3K) and are subject to regulatory approval).
+In March 2011*, Jetstar became the first low fares airline to offer long haul services to New Zealand, when we launched daily services between Auckland-Singapore (*Flight operated by Jetstar Airways (JQ) for Jetstar Asia (3K).

-Jetstar Asia is part of the Jetstar Group’s value based network which aims to provide all day every day low fares to South East Asia’s most popular leisure destinations.
+Jetstar Asia and Valuair are part of the Jetstar Group’s value based network which aims to provide all day every day low fares to South East Asia’s most popular leisure destinations.

 Jetstar Asia’s inaugural flight took off to Hong Kong on the 13th of December 2004, one of the first three launch destinations from Singapore.